 Dolby Vision IQ adopts the same philosophy, and it’s particularly effective with DV content on Netflix.
 Dolby Vision IQ replaces Dolby Bright in the preset menu.
 Alternatively, you can opt for Netflix Calibrated mode, which is a Cinema default by any other name.

-If you want a 4K telly that is gloriously nuanced and cinema, with an on-board sound system that’s several notches above ordinary, then yes, it’s a stunning TV.
+If you want a 4K telly that is gloriously nuanced and cinema, then yes it’s a stunning TV.